nickubed/github-issues/README.md

     - You are welcome to use the issues from another large repo if you would like to
 - use `fetch` or install and use `axios`
 - Install `react-router-dom`
-- Hack away!
-___
-## Requirements
-Your clone should have the following features:
-  - a landing view with a link to
-  - an "index" view of open _issues_ for the repo
-  - a "show" view to display the details for individual _issues_

-Your app will use React Router to navigate between different views.

-Your app will be styled to look somewhat like Github

-_Strive to write Components that you can reuse in multiple places in your app_

 ___
 ## Tips & Tricks